 We place antiphons between the strophes of psalms when they are sung.
-This is in accordance with the preference to doing so according to the General Instructions on the Liturgy of the Hours, which can be found on our web site at http://DivineOffice.org (look in the upper right corner of the page for the link).
+This preference to doing so is in accordance with the General Instructions on the Liturgy of the Hours, which can be found on our web site at http://DivineOffice.org (look in the upper right corner of the page for the link).
 Here are a few excerpts from the General Instructions:

 It is preferable to sing: